DimasVoxel/Teardown-Galaxy/README.md

 ## Requirements <a name = "Requirements"></a>

-Copy the asset folder from the build in mods into this mod
+Copy the asset folder from the build in asset pack mod into this mod